Hi, my name is Lindsay and I can't stop volunteering abroad with ILP.

 When I was 18, I was about to graduate from high school, hadn't figured the whole college thing out and really didn't know what I was going to do.
 Lucky for me, my sister-in-law had recently been a volunteer on the ILP program and told me to check it out.
 Long story short, a few months after I graduated I found myself on my way to live in Ukraine!
 Little did I know, that semester was going to set something off in me that - really - was out of my control!

-10 years later, I have spent a semester abroad in Europe twice and Asia (the last three being as a Head Teacher, where I got to go for free) and worked in the ILP office for almost six years!
+10 years later, I have spent a semester abroad in Europe twice and Asia (the last three being as a Head Teacher, where I my program fee was waived, and I got a stipend) and worked in the ILP office for almost six years!
 Some think it's awesome, some think I'm crazy, and others want to know why.
 Here are my top five reasons:

 If you don't know, ILP kids are the cutest kids!
 Part of your service volunteering is working with children and helping them learn English.
 They are the best part of the semester and the hardest part to leave behind.
 Teaching can be hard, but in the end, those kids were my absolute favorite part of any of my trips.